Nlea/camunda-cloud-worker-corona-update/README.md

 npm i got
 ```

 You want to connect your worker to your Camunda cloud cluster.
 Therefore create a a file .env in the root of the project.
-And put in there your credentials.
+And put in there your camunda cloud credentials.
 You can find more information [here](https://docs.camunda.io/docs/guides/setting-up-development-project#configure-connection)

 To run the worker open a terminal and use the command:

 ```javascript
 ts-node src/app.ts
 ```

+If you like to build your own worker from scretch you can follow this [tutorial](https://docs.camunda.io/docs/guides/setting-up-development-project)